mgenrique/hassos_prophet_addon/README.md

-This repository is structured to be used in the Home Assistant Addon Store repository list and is specifically designed for installing the **Prophet InfluxDB Addon**
+This repository is structured to be used in the Home Assistant Addon Store repository list, and is specifically designed for installing the **Prophet InfluxDB Addon**

 An Addon for Home Assistant that allows forecasting future data using the Prophet library and can use InfluxDB data for model training.